jgabriel98/spotifypiHome/README.md

 ### Uninstalling

-To uninstall, run the `uninstall.sh` script with sudo permissions.
+To uninstall, run the `uninstall.sh` script with sudo permissions.<br/>
-It is a _uninstall client and server_ script.
+Works for both _client and server_.

 ## Roadmap